 Fair value determinations require considerable judgment and are sensitive to changes in underlying assumptions, estimates, and market factors.
 Estimating the fair value of individual reporting units requires us to make assumptions and estimates regarding our future plans, as well as industry, economic, and regulatory conditions.
 These assumptions and estimates include estimated future annual net cash flows, income tax rates, discount rates, revenue growth rates, forecasted gross margins, market multiples, terminal value and other market factors.
 This fair value measurement was based on significant inputs not observable in the market and thus represents a Level 3 fair value measurement.
-If current expectations of future revenue growth rates and forecasted gross margins, both in size and timing, are not met, if market factors outside of our control, such as discount rates, change, if market multiples decline, or if management's expectations or plans otherwise change, including as a result of the development of our global five-year operating plan, then one or more of our reporting units might become impaired in the future.
+If current expectations of future revenue growth rates, change, if market multiples decline, or if management's expectations or plans otherwise change, including as a result of the development of our global five-year operating plan, then one or more of our reporting units might become impaired in the future.
 The Company will continue to monitor the financial performance of and assumptions for its reporting units.
 A future impairment charge for goodwill could have a material effect on the Company's consolidated financial position and results of operations.